waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hole Tiles:** One-way warps that cause the player to fall to the floor below, often into isolated areas.
 - **Unknown Tiles:** Tiles not yet seen (`seen="false"`).
 Treated as impassable until explored.
 - **Gate Offscreen:** A gate (either open or closed) that is not currently visible on the screen.
 Its state is unknown until it is brought into view.
 Should be treated as walkable by pathfinding tools.
-- **Closed Gate:** An impassable gate that is currently visible on the screen.
-It may require a switch or key to open.
+- **Closed/Open Gate:** An impassable/passable gate that is currently visible on the screen.
+It may require a switch or key to open, or be controlled by a positional trigger.

 ### B. Confirmed ROM Hack Changes
 #### B1.
 Type Matchups & Immunities